FPMT Masters Program

 In 2007, after 17 years of intensive studies, he attained the qualification of Geshe Lharampa, the highest degree in the traditional Tibetan monastic education system.
 He then specialised in tantra in Gyümed monastery.
 After serving for two years as philosophy teacher in the Sera Je school, he became the director of Tsawa college for one year.

-Masters Program interpreter: Catherine Fradet
+Interpreter: Catherine Fradet

 After meeting the Dharma in 1995 in Costa-Rica, Catherine enrolled in the second LRZTP (Lotsawa Rinchen Zangpo Translator Program), 1998 – 2002.
 She started interpreting in 2000 and has been unstoppable ever since.